oyanezm/cryptogamy/Readme.md

 1. First Step: depends on the type of character.

-Each letter of the string will be encrypted based on each number of the Encryption Key.
+...Each letter of the string will be encrypted based on each ...number of the Encryption Key.

 a. if the character is Alphabetic thus a-zA-Z the encryption will be the next X letters in the alphabetic.